Compact 3-manifolds via 4-colored graphs: Introduction and preliminaries

 In this paper we show that any 4-colored graph, with no additional conditions, can represent a compact 3-manifold without spherical boundary components, and the whole class of such manifolds admits a representation of this type.
 As a consequence, an efficient computer aided tabulation of 3-manifolds with boundary can be performed by this tool.

-The construction is described in Section~2 and a set of moves connecting graphs representing the same manifold is given in Section~3.
-However, these moves are not sufficient to ensure the equivalence of any two graphs representing the same manifold.
+The construction is described in Section \ref{construction} and a set of moves connecting graphs representing the same manifold is given in Section \ref{moves}.
+In the closed case, these moves have been proved to be sufficient to connect any two graphs representing the same manifolds (see \cite{[C$_1$]}).
+In the more general case of manifolds with boundary, this result is no longer true, at least when the boundary is not connected.

-Examples of 4-colored graphs representing relevant classes of compact 3-manifolds, such as handlebodies (both orientable and non-orientable) and products of closed surfaces with the compact interval $I$, are given in Section~5.
+Examples of 4-colored graphs representing relevant classes of compact 3-ma\-ni\-folds, such as handlebodies (both orientable and non-orientable) and products of closed surfaces with the compact interval $I$, are given in Section \ref{examples}.

-In Section~4 we establish the relation between the connected sum of graphs and the (possibly boundary) connected sum of the represented 3-manifolds.
-In Section~6 we associate to any 4-colored graph a group which is strictly related to the fundamental group of the associated manifold and, therefore, it is a convenient tool for its direct computation (in many cases the two groups are in fact isomorphic).
-Combinatorial invariants are defined and their relations with (generalized) Heegaard genus and Matveev complexity are discussed in Sections 7 and 8 respectively.
+In Section \ref{sum} we establish the relation between the connected sum of graphs and the (possibly boundary) connected sum of the represented 3-manifolds.
+In Section \ref{fgroup} we associate to any 4-colored graph a group which is strictly related to the fundamental group of the associated manifold and, therefore, it is a convenient tool for its direct computation (in many cases the two groups are in fact isomorphic).
+Combinatorial invariants are defined and their relations with (generalized) Heegaard genus and Matveev complexity are discussed in Sections \ref{genus} and \ref{complexity} respectively.

-The last section presents some computational results, obtained by means of a C++ program, in terms of the number of non-isomorphic graphs representing compact 3-manifolds, up to 12 vertices, and the number of compact 3-manifolds admitting a graph representation up to 8 vertices in the orientable case and up to 6 vertices in the non-orientable one.
+The last section presents some computational results, obtained by means of a C++ program, in terms of the number of non-isomorphic graphs representing compact 3-manifolds with non-empty boundary, up to 12 vertices, and the number of compact 3-manifolds admitting a graph representation up to 8 vertices in the orientable case and up to 6 vertices in the non-orientable one.

 In the following we fix some notations and recall some definitions and results about Heegaard splittings/diagrams which will be largely used throughout the paper.